 Avoiding barriers is the first step in projecting positive body language.
 Remove all the barriers between you and others.
 Barriers include in particular crossed arms and legs, but can also include physical items you are holding, or you have placed between you such as a lectern when presenting.

 Exposing your body makes you more vulnerable to attack and shows that you trust them.
 This encourages others to reciprocate and likewise trust you.

 Palms up is open, offering (but can be pleading).
-Palms down is often ‘calm down’ and perhaps to be avoided.
-Palms sideways, holding something, facing one another is a good neutral.
+Palms down is often interpreted as calling for calming down and perhaps to be avoided.
+Holding the palms sideways, holding something, facing one another is a good neutral.